AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md

 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
 title: Enroll users in the new Adobe Workfront experience
-description: Note: The weekly refresh of the Preview environment does not affect user enrollment in the new Adobe Workfront experience.
+description: "Note: The weekly refresh of the Preview environment does not affect user enrollment in the new Adobe Workfront experience."
 ---

 # Enroll users in the new Adobe Workfront experience